Published by Carl Hedinger. Last Updated on November 22, 2023.

 Moses Cone Memorial Park Hikes (MP 294.1)

-Built by and named for textile tycoon Moses H. Cone, this park near Blowing Rock actually served as a summer retreat for Cone and his wife.
+The awesome Moses Cone Memorial Park near Blowing Rock once served as a summer retreat for Moses H. Cone and his wife Bertha.
 Flat Top Manor is the park’s main attraction, but there are several hiking trails here to enjoy.

 - Bass Lake Trail: This 0.8-mile loop makes for a leisure walk through nature.